mozaffar-data/Library-Management-System/README.md

-# Library Management System
+# Library Management System yo

 A Python-based Library Management System with an interactive Streamlit web interface.

 ## About the Project

 This project is a Library Management System developed using Python.
 The core library management logic is implemented in `main.py`, while `stream.py` provides a Streamlit-based web interface.